Main Navigation - Mobile

 (3) are not available for use for any other purpose.

-However, these provisions shall not apply to records relating to an individual in attendance at the school district who is employed as a result of his or her status as a student.
+However, records relating to an individual in attendance at the school district who is employed as a result of their status as a student are education records.

 d.
 Records relating to an eligible student, or a student attending an institution of post-secondary education, which are:

-(1) made or maintained by a physician, psychiatrist, psychologist or other recognized professional or paraprofessional acting in his or her professional or paraprofessional capacity or assisting in that capacity;
+(1) made or maintained by a physician, psychiatrist, psychologist or other recognized professional or paraprofessional acting in their professional or paraprofessional capacity or assisting in that capacity;

 (2) made, maintained, or used only in connection with the provision of treatment to the student; and